cpp-css/frontend-proj/README.md

 * Text editor (Recommended: Sublime Text 3, Atom, Notepad++, Visual Studio Code, vim)

-## Cloning this repository

-* If you have `git` then please run `git clone https://github.com/HackBerkeley/calhacks3-intro-web-dev.git`

 * If you don't have `git` then please download the repository

 ## Usage